ProtPremium/Documents/README.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with the bot? found bugs? you can report them on our [Discord Server](https://discord.gg/enA6QhS) you can also suggest us features to the bot and ask for help! use those commands: p!bug-report p!bot-suggest p!bot-help